tl-its-umich-edu/my-learning-analytics/docs/testing.md

 To run the Jest test suite, execute the command `docker exec -it webpack_watcher npm test`.

 To update snapshots, execute `docker exec -it webpack_watcher npm run-script update-snapshot`.

-### Cypress Testing

-> **Note:** Cypress tests are still present but have not been maintained and may be removed in the future.

-Some frontend tests are implemented using the [Cypress framework](https://www.cypress.io/).

-For running Cypress tests locally, it is essential that you have a MyLA instance running locally.
-Launch MyLA from the browser, go to the admin view, and add a user called `donald07` with password `root`, first name `donald`, and last name `07`.
-Load the latest depersonalized data dump as described in [Getting Started](getting_started.md).
-Then do the following:

-1. Install `cypress` and snapshot plugin.
-    ```sh
-    npm install cypress@4.12.1
-    npm install cypress-plugin-snapshots -S
-    ```

-1. Start Cypress.
-    ```sh
-    npm run cypress:open
-    ```

-When running tests, do not use the "All Tests" button due to unsolved issues.
-Run a specific Cypress test if UI changes were made as part of your work.
-If a snapshot fails due to change in the UI, try updating the snapshot from the failed test in the Cypress controlled browser.

 ### Data Validation Testing